floriskappen/blog-floris-zip/src/content/blog/whiteboard-app.md

   - web-devevelopment
 pubDatetime: 2021-04-15T20:47:52.756Z
 ogImage: ""
-description: In January of 2020 I worked on what could have been Miro!
-Just kidding...
+description: in january of 2020 i worked on what could have been Miro! just kidding...
 The idea was very similar though.
 ---

-# Whiteboard App

-In January of 2020 I worked on what might have been Miro.
-Just kidding!

-## Table of contents

-## Introduction
+in january 2020, i worked on what could’ve been miro. just kidding. kinda.

+### introduction

-It all started when I found the [Paper.js](http://paperjs.org/) library.
-I thought it looked very cool and really wanted to build something with it.
-To be honest, it provided nearly everything I needed for my app.
-All the data types were present, and I just had to make use of them to create the app I wanted.
+it all started when i stumbled upon [paper.js](http://paperjs.org/). it looked super cool and i immediately wanted to build something with it. honestly, it had pretty much everything i needed out of the box. the data types were all there -- I just had to use them to build the app i had in mind.

-At this point I had just gotten the hang of [VueJS](https://vuejs.org/), which I noticed because of the fact that the bulk of the app is inside of one big .vue file.
-If I remember correctly I was planning on splitting it up into different components, but I should have just done that from the start.
+at this point, i had just gotten comfortable with [vuejs](https://vuejs.org/). i noticed that because the entire app lived inside one huge `.vue` file. i _was_ planning to split it up into components, but yeah… should’ve done that from the start.

-## The idea
+### the idea

-The plan was to create a whiteboard app, where you can create your own room that stays alive for 24 hours, and generate a shareable link which you can send to other people so you can collaborate.
+the concept was to build a whiteboard app where you could create a room that stays active for 24 hours. you’d get a shareable link that you could send to others so you could draw together in real time.

-I originally planned to use [Websockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) to make the connection possible, but the entire backend of the app never came to fruition.
+i originally planned to use [websockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) for real-time collaboration, but the backend never got finished.

-I did however create some awesome tools in the front-end, which you can see here.
+what _did_ get built though were some pretty sick front-end tools:

 ![collabza_tools](https://i.imgur.com/mfa1woz.gif)

-## Downsides of vectors
+### downsides of vectors

-I wanted to create some cool pencil tools, and maybe even brushes.
-But since [Paper.js](http://paperjs.org/) is vector based, anything you draw is made out of points.
-To save on performance, these points are created sparingly with [Bézier curves](https://en.wikipedia.org/wiki/B%C3%A9zier_curve) to make everything seem smooth.
-This is awesome, but the downside is that when you draw or erase things, it's not smooth like it would be in a program like photoshop.
-You can see what I mean here.
+i wanted to make some fun pencil and brush tools. but since [paper.js](http://paperjs.org/) is vector-based, everything you draw is made up of points. to improve performance, it creates fewer points and connects them with [bézier curves](https://en.wikipedia.org/wiki/B%C3%A9zier_curve) to make the lines smooth. which is awesome -- until you try to erase.

+it’s not like photoshop or other raster-based tools where the eraser just _feels_ right. here’s what i mean:

 <util-aligner center>